MatthieuMichon/advent-of-code/2019/day-10/README.md

 > Fortunately, in addition to an asteroid scanner, the new monitoring station also comes equipped with a giant rotating laser perfect for vaporizing asteroids.
 The laser starts by pointing up and always rotates clockwise, vaporizing any asteroid it hits.

-The term `always rotates clockwise` is filed under *oddly specific*.
+The term `pointing up and always rotates clockwise` is filed under *oddly specific*.

 > If multiple asteroids are exactly in line with the station, the laser only has enough power to vaporize one of them before continuing its rotation.
 In other words, the same asteroids that can be detected can be vaporized, but if vaporizing one asteroid makes another one detectable, the newly-detected asteroid won't be vaporized until the laser has returned to the same position by rotating a full 360 degrees.